 ESG funds for each component (Shelter Operations and Homelessness Prevention and Rapid Rehousing) are distributed based on population ratios: Hawaii (50%); Maui (34%); and Kauai (16%).
-These ratios are followed as closely as possible, but the allocation is ultimately determined by the number of applicants who are selected from each county through the State's procurement process.
+These ratios are followed as closely as possible, but the allocation is ultimately determined by the number of applicants

-Maui AIDS Foundation (MAF) is the HOPWA project sponsor/lead agency and will provide administrative management and accountability for the agencies which comprise the Neighbor Island HIV/AIDS Coalition (NIHAC): Maui AIDS Foundation, Malama Pono (MP) Health Services (Kauai), and Hawaii Island HIV/AIDS
+Maui AIDS Foundation (MAF) is the HOPWA project sponsor/lead agency and will provide administrative management and accountability for the agencies which comprise the Neighbor Island HIV/AIDS Coalition (NIHAC): Maui AIDS Foundation, Malama Pono (MP) Health Services (Kauai), and Hawaii Island HIV/AIDS Foundation (HIHAF).

-Foundation (HIHAF).
 HOPWA funds were distributed equitably throughout the counties based on geographic need, unmet needs and acuity levels of individuals/households.